-While experiential learning activities are diverse and varied, there are common pedagogical and design elements typically associated with meaningful, high-quality experiential learning.
-These elements are considered before, during, and after any experiential learning activity and are sometimes explored simultaneously.
-Identifying criteria for high-quality experiential learning opportunities will enable UCalgary to define, measure, and evaluate work in experiential learning across campus.
+While EL activities are diverse and varied, there are common pedagogical and design elements typically associated with meaningful, high-quality EL.
+These elements are considered before, during, and after any EL activity and are sometimes explored simultaneously.
+Identifying criteria for high-quality EL opportunities will enable UCalgary to define, measure, and evaluate work in experiential learning across campus.